tkdkel/SYS-265-Final/README.md

 # SYS-265-Final
-The final project for SYS-265-02 w/ Josh and Mark
+The final project for SYS-265-02 w/ Kel, Josh, and Mark